DNA Doe Project: Mary Silvani, aka "Washoe County Jane Doe"

 The body of a woman aged between 25 and 35 years was found by hikers on July 17, 1982, in Sheep Flats, Washoe County, Nevada.
 The woman had been shot in the back of the head as she was bending over, possibly to tie her shoes.
 The bullet hole on her head had been covered with men's underwear.

 The victim wore a light pair of tennis shoes, a sleeveless blue shirt, jeans with a blue bikini bottom in a pocket, and a blue swimsuit underneath.
 The shirt had been sold at stores in California, Washington, and Oregon.

 At the victim's autopsy, a vaccination scar was found on her left arm and another on her abdomen.
 In addition, one of her toenails had a large bruise underneath.
-Evidence from the style of dental work she had received indicated that she may have lived in Europe at some point during life.
+Evidence from the style of dental work she had received indicated she may have lived in Europe at some point during her life.
 This theory has since been disproved.
 The woman had hazel eyes, was around 5 ft 5 in in height, weighed 112 lb, and had brown hair tied back in a bun.
 As possible identities of the decedent, 231 people have been ruled out.

 During the years when police struggled to identify her, she was known as "Sheep Flats Jane Doe" or "Washoe County Jane Doe".

-In July 2018, it was announced that she had been tentatively identified through genetic genealogy by the DDP.
+In July 2018, it was announced she had been tentatively identified through genetic genealogy by the DDP.
 In September 2018, her identity was confirmed by the Washoe County Sheriff's Office.
 However, the sheriff's office withheld further information due to its ongoing homicide investigation.

 In May 2019, the Washoe County Sheriff's Office announced that Washoe County Jane Doe is 33-year-old Mary Edith Silvani.
 She was born in Pontiac, Michigan, and grew up in Metro Detroit.
 She later moved to California as an adult.

 The perpetrator, James Richard Curry, was also found through forensic genealogy.
 Curry committed suicide in prison the day following his arrest after being charged with another murder in January 1983.